Oh have I got a treat for you today!

 - 1 cup roasted sunflower butter

-- 2 tbsp ground chia seeds, mixed with 3 tablespoons water to form a paste
+- 2 tablespoon ground chia seeds, mixed with 3 tablespoons water to form a paste

-- 2 tbsp honey, brown rice syrup, or date syrup *see note
+- 2 tablespoon honey, brown rice syrup, or date syrup *see note

 - ¼ cup xylitol